Jaretzbalba/codewars/README.md

-# :trophy: Daily Coding Challenges
+# :trophy: Coding Challenges

-I've made it a habit to complete at least one Javascript coding challenge a day.
 These challenges are a great way to practice spaced repition and active recall of Javascript fundamentals.

 How It's Made:
 Tech used: JavaScript